 Originally a commuter railway built to service what were then suburbs such as Moore Park, Rosedale, Forest Hill, and Swansea, the Belt Line Railway opened in July 1892, but a recession and competing rail services led to the railway’s closure only 28 months later.
 Although parts of the railway were purchased and used by other companies over the years, much of the old Belt Line sat abandoned for many years after.
 In 1972, the city purchased a stretch of the railway east of Allen Road to create what would become the Kay Gardner Beltline Park.

 Who was Kay Gardner?
 She was a local politician who became involved in a campaign to save the former railway right of way from development.
-But she was best know for advocating for tenants’ rights.
+But she was best known for advocating for tenants’ rights.
 She helped lobby the city to save three low-rise rental apartment buildings on Eglinton Avenue West from conversion to condominiums.
 Among her many accomplishments, she was awarded the Constance E. Hamilton Award, named for Toronto’s first female alderman.
 The award is given to women in Toronto who have made a significant contribution to helping Toronto women secure equitable treatment, economically, socially, and culturally.

 If you’re a runner, much of the trail is unpaved but the solid, well-packed dirt trail offers good running or walking conditions.
 The playground at Oriole Park, just east of Oriole Parkway, is a great place for kids to play.
 There is plenty of seating and a few tables under the trees – perfect if you’re in the mood for a picnic.

 The cold and often cruel – Toronto winter gives us all the more reason to fully appreciate and soak up one of the most enchanting green spaces in the city while we can!
 What a perfect way to escape the stresses of the day!
-Instead of heading to a windowless gym and hopping on a staionary treadmill, head out to one of Toronto’s many parks for some fresh air and exercise – I guarantee it won’t feel like a chore!
+Instead of heading to a windowless gym and hopping on a stationary treadmill, head out to one of Toronto’s many parks for some fresh air and exercise – I guarantee it won’t feel like a chore!

-~ The Urbaneer Team
+& The Innovative Urbaneer Team

-Bosley Real Estate Ltd., Brokerage – (416) 322-8000
+Bosley Real Estate Ltd., Brokerage – (416) 322-800

 – we’re here to earn your trust, then your business –

-*Did you know we were recently listed as one of The Top 25 Toronto Real Estate Agents To Follow On Twitter! and The Top 50 Blogs On Toronto?
-Consider signing up in the box below to receive our FREE monthly e-newsletter on housing, culture, and design including our love for unique urban homes and other Toronto real estate!
+*Did you know we were recently listed as one of The Top 25 Toronto Real Estate Agents To Follow On Twitter! – The Top 50 Blogs On Toronto – and The Top 100 Real Estate Blogs In Canada?
+Consider signing up in the box below to receive our FREE monthly e-newsletter on housing, culture and design including our love for unique urban homes and other Toronto real estate!

 *Love Canadian Housing?
-Check out the purveyor of Urbaneer.com - Steven Fudge's Student Mentorship site called Houseporn.ca which focuses on architecture, landscape, design, product and real estate in Canada!
+Check out Steve’s University Student Mentorship site called Canadian Real Estate, Housing & Home which focuses on architecture, landscape, design, products, and real estate in Canada!